liam-hart/liam-hart.github.io/content/_index.md

       title: 'My Research'
       subtitle: ''
       text: |-
-        My research focuses on how our memory for meaningful life experiences is affected by aging.
+        I study how memory for meaningful life experiences changes with age.
+I am particulary focused on highly emotional events recalled in natural, narrative form.

-        I apply natural language processing to reveal how people narrate memories differently across different stages of the lifespan.
-This hybrid approach deals with the shortcomings and leverages the strengths of qualitative and quantitative methods.
+        My research uses natural language processing (NLP) to examine how people narrate memories differently across the lifespan.
+By integrating qualitative depth with quantitative rigor, this mixed-methods approach leverages ecological validity and advancements in NLP to provide a more nuanced understanding of how we remember our lives.

-        Please don't hesitate to reach out!
-I am always looking for more friends and collaborators.
     design:
       spacing:
         padding: ['100px', '0', '0px', '0']